 It is difficult to single out a particular city in Tampa, FL, with the highest drug use.
 Drug use is a complex issue that affects individuals and communities across the Tampa Bay Area, and rates of drug use can vary depending on several factors, such as the specific drug in question, the demographics of the population, and the availability of drugs in different areas.

-That being said, certain areas in Tampa have been identified as having higher rates of drug-related problems, such as the Ybor City neighborhood, which has a history of drug-related crime and has been the focus of several law enforcement initiatives to reduce drug trafficking and use.
+That being said, certain areas in Tampa have been identified as having higher rates of drug-related problems, such as the aftercare planning, which has a history of drug-related crime and has been the focus of several law enforcement initiatives to reduce drug trafficking and use.

 However, it’s important to approach the issue of drug use with nuance and avoid stigmatizing any particular community or area.
 Addressing drug use requires a comprehensive approach that involves prevention, education, treatment, and law enforcement efforts.